ayush51/tutorial/tutorial.md

 <a name="switch_control"></a>
 ####Switching the control from leader to follower

-Changing control in the session can be done in the PostMessage API, once a Surfly session has started, or can be set prior to the session with session appearance options.

 The options are:
  - agent_can_request_control.
 With the controllers permission, the agent can take control.